CP/M pages

 10. Clear from text cursor to end of line.

 11. Move text cursor to coordinates given in INTIN.
 Therefore this should be entered with #intin=2.
+The first two words of INTIN will hold row and column respectively, with (1,1) being the top left-hand corner of the screen.

 12. Print (to the text screen) a string whose characters are stored in INTIN (one character to each word). #intin = length of string.